 And if anyone needs proof that HeARTs Speak artists are also not immune to the charms of shelter pets, one of our instructors, Geoff, fell head over heels for a little kitten who provided his modeling services during the workshop.
 Geoff fell so hard, in fact, that he named his new friend Batman, adopted him officially, and took him back home to New York after the workshop!
 Batman now spends his days riding on Geoff’s shoulder and enjoying all that family life has to offer.

-MANATEE COUNTY ANIMAL SERVICESFollowing the west coast tour, our Perfect Exposure team ventured south to Florida for the final workshop of 2015.
-The shining sun greeted us, and we greeted a motivated and varied group of staff and volunteers ready to dive in to a weekend of learning!
+Following the west coast tour, our Perfect Exposure team ventured south to Florida for the final workshop of 2015.
+The shining sun greeted us, and we greeted a motivated and varied group of staff and volunteers ready to dive into a weekend of learning!

 Manatee County Animal Services is a pillar in its community, housing and facilitating the adoption hundreds of dogs and cats each month.
 Our workshop brought shelter staff, Picture Them Adopted photographers and handlers, and new and longtime shelter volunteers.